Wandalen/wTools/module/experimental/wca/docs/api/002_grammar.md

 ### Operations

-Command construction uses the former builder: phrase sets the command name, hint and long_hint provide help text, subject and property define typed parameters with optionality, and routine attaches the execution closure.
+Command construction uses the former builder: phrase sets the command name, brief hint and extended hint provide help text, subject and property define typed parameters with optionality, and routine attaches the execution closure.

-Dictionary provides register for adding commands, command for exact lookup, search for prefix matching (used by dot commands), and commands for ordered iteration in either registration order or alphabetical order.
+Dictionary provides registration for adding commands, exact lookup, prefix search (used by dot commands), and ordered iteration in either registration order or alphabetical order.

-ValueDescription pairs a hint string with a Type and an optional flag, used for both subjects and properties.
-PropertyDescription extends this with alias support.
+A value descriptor pairs a hint string with a type and an optional required-flag, used for both subjects and properties.
+A property descriptor extends this with alias support.

 ### Error Handling

-Dictionary lookup returns Option for missing commands.
-Type casting via TryCast returns Result, with errors indicating the expected type and actual string that failed conversion.
+Dictionary lookup returns an absent result for missing commands.
+Type casting returns either a typed value or an error indicating the expected type and the actual string that failed conversion.

 ### Compatibility Guarantees